yichen14/FastAdaSP/README.md

 # FastAdaSP
 Code for the paper "FastAdaSP: An Efficient Multitask Inference Framework for Large Speech Language Models".
-EMNLP 2024
+EMNLP 2024 industry track, oral

 To be released before Nov.